Twitch

 3. Twitch account to own/edit

-Keep in mind that Partners are limited to the creation of two teams.
 If you delete or transfer ownership of a team, you will not be allowed to make additional creation requests.
-Additionally, only one account can own or edit a Twitch Team and be sure you like the URL because it cannot be changed once it is set.
+Only one account can own or edit.

 How to add people to your Team